DETAILED ACTION

 performing a polymerase chain reaction on a first quality control sample using the target analyte detection instrument (MPEP § 2106.05(d).II: “ELEMENTS THAT THE COURTS HAVE RECOGNIZED AS WELL-UNDERSTOOD, ROUTINE, CONVENTIONAL ACTIVITY IN PARTICULAR FIELDS… ii.
 Using polymerase chain reaction to amplify and detect DNA, Genetic Techs.
 Ltd. v.
 Merial LLC, 818 F.3d 1369, 1376, 118 USPQ2d 1541, 1546 (Fed.
 Cir.
 2016); Ariosa Diagnostics, Inc. v.
 Sequenom, Inc., 788 F.3d 1371, 1377, 115 USPQ2d 1152, 1157 (Fed.
 Cir.
 2015)”);

-preventing the processing of a patient sample by the target analyte detection instrument if there is not a valid quality control record stored in the target analyte detection instrument, wherein processing the patient sample comprises performing a polymerase chain reaction on the patient sample using the target analyte detection instrument (this is an abstract idea of a mental process because the conditional limitation requires a determination, which is a human judgement and mental process).
+preventing the processing of the patient sample with the central processing unit of the target analyte detection instrument if there is not a valid quality control record stored in the target analyte detection instrument, wherein processing the patient sample comprises performing a polymerase chain reaction on the patient sample using the target analyte detection instrument, wherein the patient sample is loaded into a first test cartridge coming from a first lot and the first quality control sample is processed in a second test cartridge coming from a second lot, wherein the first lot is different from the second lot; and (this is an abstract idea of a mental process because the conditional limitation requires a determination, which is a human judgement and mental process)

 16. The method of claim 14, further comprising: